abdullahalkafi-dev/job_soccer/VIDEO_IMPLEMENTATION_GUIDE.md

 # Video Upload and Validation Implementation Guide

 ## Overview
-This implementation handles video uploads for coaches with position-specific validation requirements.
+This implementation handles video uploads for On Field Staff and Office Staff candidates with position-specific validation requirements.

+**Important:** Coaches (Head Coach, Assistant Coach, GK Coach, etc.) are NOT separate roles.
+They are positions within the "On field staff" role.
+When creating a profile, users select:
+- **Role:** "On field staff"
+- **Position:** "Head Coach" (or any other coaching position)

 ## Key Features
 - ✅ Position-based video requirements validation